graphieros/vue-data-ui/README.md

 ## PDF generation

 This package requires jspdf as a peer dependency.
-Please install it in your project if you intend on using the PDF printing feature.
+Please install it in your project if you intend to use the PDF printing feature.

 ## `useObjectBindings`